I am standing at the window

 from one individual to another,

-to become a disease of a free will's own unmaking.
+to become a disease that unmakes one's own free will.

 "Being ill at ease for long periods of time

-will take over free-will, and create ill-will ...
+will take-over free-will and create more ill-will ...

 "Free-will when angered is borne forth,